fernandopalafox/fernandopalafox.github.io/content/routine.md

 # Exercise

 - Monday: Upper body lift (1hr).
 - Tuesday: Run with intervals.
-Intervals change depending on what I'm training for.
-1hr.
-Mobility at night.
+Intervals change depending on what I'm training for (1hr).
+Mobility exercises at night.
 A mix of my own routine and [David Thurin's free ebooks](https://stayflexy.co/collections/mobility-flexibility-guides).
-- Wednesday: Lift.
+- Wednesday: Lift (1hr).
 Sometimes a bike ride in the afternoon.
-- Thursday: Easy run.
-45-60'.
+- Thursday: Easy run (45-60').
 [Stability](#stability-routine) exercises.
 Inspired by [Ben Patrick's](https://www.youtube.com/c/thekneesovertoesguy) approach to strength/mobility.
-- Friday: Lift.
+- Friday: Easy group run.
+Lift (1hr).
-- Saturday: Bike ride.
-3-5hrs, depends on what I train for.
+- Saturday: Bike ride (3-5hrs).
+Varies depending what I'm in the mood for.
-- Sunday: Long run. >1hr, depends on what I'm training for.
+- Sunday: Long run (>1hr).
+Duration depends on what I'm training for.

 Current focus is on whole body strength and shorter run races (I've got a couple 5k's on the calendar).
 Currently following [Old School Iron](https://athleanx.com/old-school-iron) and endurance training from [Brad Seng](https://www.d3multisport.com/our-coaches/brad-seng).